 Warehouses have gotten bigger, and that’s making them better.
 Their average ceiling height has increased by 12 feet, creating more room for vertical storage without the need for added square footage.
 By increasing in size, warehouse spaces can avoid problems like exceeding capacity or having crowded, work-disrupting layouts.

 Staff, automated equipment, and cargo vehicles are better able to move through and access warehouses that have optimized their floorplans through vertical storage.
 More room is left for pathways throughout the space, as well as entry points like loading doors for trucks and other equipment.

 Also enhancing the performance of warehouses is improved lighting.
 Through both expanded light installations and daylighting via ceiling windows, today’s warehouse spaces are helping workers see more clearly and be more productive overall.

-Innovative technology is increasingly being integrated into warehouse design in an effort to optimize processing efficiency.
+Innovative technology is increasingly being integrated into modern warehouse design in an effort to optimize processing efficiency.
 This includes computerized sorting and tracking systems, as well as robotic equipment programmed to automatically retrieve, stack, and pack products for delivery.

 The distribution centers of brands like Amazon and Coca Cola are some of the best examples of modern warehouses empowered by tech.
 More and more tasks are being automated, relieving workers from physical labor and upgrading them to roles which require supervising and interacting with the technology used.